 “But if we were more discerning with regard to ourselves, we would not come under such judgment!”

-I quote this to say that we should be discerning about our own faith and relationship to God than trying to discern the faith of others when they want to take communion.
+I quote this to say that we should be discerning about our own faith and relationship to God.

 This is a touchy issue, I know.
 I dealt with it recently, as we’ve been “shepherding” some young people in our neighborhood.
 They came to church on a Sunday when we were serving communion.
-These kids are a little rough around the edges, and aren’t your traditional “church kids.”
+These kids are a little rough around the edges.
+Not your traditional “church kids.”
 Sometimes they are loud, swear, and talk out of turn.
-However, week after week they want to be there.
-And as far as I knew, they have never made a profession of faith or been baptized.
+However, week after week, they want to be there.

-Before we went to take communion, I sat down and talked to them about it, the significance of it, and what it was (and wasn’t.)
-And all the while I was afraid of the other people in the congregation, wondering what they were thinking of these two kids going to take Holy Communion.
-Afterwards, I sat down with our minister and discussed it with her, and she had no problems with them taking it.
+Before we went to take communion, I sat down and talked to them about it.
+I explained the significance of it, and what it was (and wasn’t.)
+All the while I was afraid of the other people in the congregation.
+I wondered what they were thinking of these two kids taking Communion.
+Afterwards, I sat down with our minister and discussed it with her.
+She had no problems with them taking communion.

 She thinks a lot like me.
 At our church we serve communion “open table” style.
-We stand up front and whomever wants to partake, we allow them to do so, supposedly not passing judgement.
-Even if someone hasn’t made a profession of faith, we believe that our God can touch someone’s heart at anytime, and that even during communion someone can come to salvation.
+We stand up front and whomever wants to partake, we allow them to do so.
+Even if someone hasn’t made a profession of faith, we believe God can touch someone’s heart at anytime.
+Even during communion someone can come to salvation.

 We seem to be all in a huff today if someone “disrespects” God.
 How dare they?!
 Don’t they know who HE is?!
-And especially I think of this Holy Week, when Peter was willing to take up the sword for the God he loved, and Christ STOPPED him.
-On more than one occasion, Jesus was less concerned about HIS rights and more concerned about the souls of those whom they know would come to salvation later.
+And especially I think of Jesus’ last days on Earth, when Peter was willing to take up the sword for the God he loved, and Christ STOPPED him.
+On more than one occasion, Jesus was less concerned about HIS rights and more concerned about the souls of those whom He knew would come to salvation later.

 Maybe we’re afraid of being “bad teachers,” that God will be angry at us if we don’t make sure that people take all the proper steps.
 But if this is the case, what is the point of GRACE?
 With God there is forgiveness, for both the teacher and the student.
 There is grace for any and all offenses.
-And we are called to be agents of grace to those around us, to be reconcilers, to be the ones who stand in the gap.
+God calls us to be agents of grace to those around us.
+He gives us the role of reconcilers, to be the ones who stand in the gap.

-And I would be UNDONE if someone in our congregation stopped them at the altar and told them they couldn’t take communion.
-I can imagine they would feel shunned like an outsider, basically told that what we are doing is only for the “in” crowd.
-We live in a neighborhood that is broken and disenfranchised.
-They already feel like outsiders, they don’t need any of our help to feel that way.
+I would be UNDONE if someone in our congregation stopped them from taking communion.
+I can imagine they would feel shunned, like an outsider.
+We live in a neighborhood full of people feeling broken and disenfranchised.
+They don’t need any of our help to feel that way.